alinesresende/software-architecture-msc-node/README.md

 # Store Manager 🚀

-## Development of a RESTful API using layered architecture!
+## Development of a RESTful API using layered architecture

 ### The built API is a sales management system in which it will be possible to create, visualize, delete and update products and sales.